into your inbox

-January 29, 2017: The day Roger Federer won his first Grand Slam title in five years
+January 29, 2017: The day Roger Federer stunned Rafael Nadal in Melbourne to win his first Grand Slam title for five years

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On January 29, 2017, Roger Federer beat Rafael Nadal in a classic Australian Open final to win his 18th Grand Slam title – and first for five years.

 On this day, January 29, 2017, Roger Federer, playing his first tournament after a six-month break due to knee injury, defeated his old nemesis Rafael Nadal in the Australian Open final (6-4, 3-6, 6-1, 3-6, 6-3) to clinch his first Grand Slam title since Wimbledon in 2012.
 Aged 35, the Swiss came back from a break down in the final set to add an 18th major crown to his list of achievements.
 A few months later, he would triumph one more time at the All England Club, and in 2018, after successfully defending his title at Melbourne Park at the age of 36, he would become world No 1 again, almost six years after his last appearance on top of the ATP rankings.